jckuri/pneumonia_detector/FDA_Submission.md

 **Clinical Impact of Performance:**

-How false positives might affect a patient?
+How false positives might affect a patient?<br/>
+False positives might alarm doctors in vain.
+They will lose some time confirming that patients really have pneumonia.

-How false negatives might affect a patient?
+How false negatives might affect a patient?<br/>
+False negatives could cloud doctors' judgement.
+They could skip a real case of pneumonia.

 ### 2. Algorithm Design and Function